ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 Of course this is probably the simplest pipeline we could create, and thus shouldn't be used as a reference.

-It's utilising a lot of what gitlab is offering by default, and we can get away with not having to install any packages as none are being used.
+This is because it's utilising a lot of what gitlab is offering by default, and we can get away with not having to install any packages as none are being used.

 So if you are looking for reference pipelines, I'll have some links in the resources at the end.

-That being said, given how simple this example pipeline is, it probably doesn't mimic the issues that a real pipeline might, so let's extend it to do so.
+That being said, given how simple this example pipeline is, it probably doesn't mimic the issues that a real pipeline that I've worked on might, so let's extend it to do so.

 ------
 <!-- .element: data-auto-animate -->